What kind of body can someone have after dying?

 Link between the form of God & the body of His glory?

-Jesus would have been in heaven formerly, before He came on earth, as He would have implied in the following verse: "(what) if you-see the Son (of) Man going-up where He-was FORMERLY?"
-(John 6:62)
+Jesus would have been in heaven formerly, before coming on earth, as may be implied in the following verse: "(what) if you-see the Son (of) Man ascending where He-was FORMERLY?"
+(John 6:62).

-Jesus would have "EMPTIED Himself" (Philippians 2:7) of His GLORY specifically to come on earth and be found in appearance as a man.
+Jesus would have "EMPTIED Himself" (Philippians 2:7) of His GLORY specifically.

 How could one know that Jesus would have "EMPTIED Himself" (Philippians 2:7) of His "GLORY" specifically?
 Paul mentioned 4 verses earlier to not do anything "based-on EMPTY-GLORY" (Philippians 2:3).
 The Greek noun for "EMPTY-GLORY" [kenodoxia 2754 in Greek] used in Philippians 2:3 comes from the Greek adjective for "empty-glory" [kenodoxos 2755 in Greek] which comes from the Greek words "EMPTY" [kenos 2756 in Greek] and "GLORY" [doxa 1391 in Greek].
 Contrary to doing things based on "EMPTY-GLORY" (Philippians 2:3), the Philippians had to instead "Be-thinking this in you, which also (was) in Christ Jesus" (Philippians 2:5) who "EMPTIED Himself" (Philippians 2:7)… of His GLORY.

-1 chapter later in Philippians, Paul described after the ascension of Jesus His body as "the body (of) His GLORY" (Philippians 3:21).
+1 chapter later in Philippians, Paul described after the ascension into heaven of Jesus His body as "the body (of) His GLORY" (Philippians 3:21).

 Our body to be similar in form to the body of His glory?